-These keys work in every lock.
+This key works in every lock.

 Since the side doors can be locked without a key, you should always carry a spare key in case you accidentally lock your keys inside the vehicle.

 KEY NUMBER PLATE

 Your key number is shown on the plate.
 Keep the plate in a safe place such as your wallet, not in the vehicle.